-The capitalist, as an individual, has little or no scruples about doing bad to good people.
+The capitalist, as an individual, has little or no scruples about doing bad to good people (‘good’ being a subjective term with a broadly accepted definition).
 Such a mindset driven by greed, desire for power, ruthless ambition (repetition I know, but important), callous disregard for the rights and welfare of others, and a lack of concern for the consequences to others of their actions, is what determines the capitalist.
 It is a personality type that will be found in every walk of life, from motor mechanics to solicitors, and from human traffickers to politicians.
 Not every capitalist is rich and successful.
 Many – most even – are not.
 This does not make them any less capitalist.
 It merely means that they are not very good at it.

 However, in terms of those who do reach the summits of our current societies, it will be seen that most possess the qualities that define the capitalist.
 It is precisely their lack of empathy, their deliberate disconnect from consequences (even if only temporarily), their failure to appreciate the harm they do, that allows them to better climb the rungs that exist within our social structures.